2022–23 Elon Phoenix men's basketball team

 The 2022–23 Elon Phoenix men's basketball team represented Elon University in the 2022–23 NCAA Division I men's basketball season.
-The Phoenix, led by first-year head coach Billy Taylor, played their home games at the Schar Center in Elon, North Carolina as members of the Colonial Athletic Association.
+The Phoenix, led by first-year head coach Billy Taylor, played their home games at the Schar Center in Elon, North Carolina as members of the Colonial Athletic Association (CAA).
+The Phoenix finished the season 8–24, 6–12 in CAA play, to finish in a three-way tie for ninth place.

 Previous season

-The Phoenix finished the 2021–22 season 10–22, 7–11 in CAA play to finish in seventh place.
+The Phoenix finished the 2021–22 season 10–22, 7–11 in CAA play, to finish in seventh place.
 They were defeated by UNC Wilmington in the quarterfinals of the CAA tournament.
 On April 5, head coach Mike Schrage announced his resignation after three years at the helm.
 On April 15, Iowa assistant coach Billy Taylor was announced as Schrage's successor.